 During the course you will spend at least 120 days in school, with regular training sessions in WTSA partner schools and at LJMU.
 During the first term, you will attend training sessions at LJMU on Fridays, with regular training sessions at Weatherhead High School or in partner schools throughout the course.
 You will also attend LJMU for 5 full training weeks during the course.

-Shortly after interview, if successful, you will be assigned a home school, where you will be based for the majority of the year.
+If successful, you will be assigned a home school, where you will be based for the majority of the year.
 You will experience an alternate placement for 6 weeks in January/February in a different education setting within our partner schools, before returning to your home school to complete your course.